nevrome/mobest.analysis.2022/README.md

 ## Research compendium for 'Estimating human mobility in Holocene Western Eurasia with large-scale ancient genomic data'

+### Published in:

+**(in Review)**: Schmid C., Schiffels S., Estimating human mobility in Holocene Western Eurasia with large-scale ancient genomic data

+A preprint is available here: https://doi.org/10.1101/2021.12.20.473345

 ### Compendium DOI:

 <http://dx.doi.org/...> (to be added upon publication)